August 7, 2025

 • What to write in comments,

-The simpler, the higher chances someone opens and follows it.
+Simpler = higher chance someone opens and follows it.

 02. Screen recordings work better

-Text is read through force, but 2-minute videos showing "what to click and why" are hugely popular.
+Text gets read through gritted teeth, but 2-min videos showing "what to click and why" go viral.

 • "Where to write comments",